StephanGocht/VeriPB/README.rst

 Dominance Based Strengthening
 -----------------------------

-For details, please refer to [BSCJ]_.
+For details, please refer to [BSCJ22]_.
 For syntax have a look at the example under ``tests/integration_tests/correct/dominance/example.pbp`` .

 Template: ::